-If you intend to import goods online for personal use as a private individual, you may find out what you should pay in duties and taxes using our import calculator.
+If you intend to import goods for private use, you may use our import calculator to find out what you have to pay.

 What is the Customs Tariff?

 The Customs Tariff is a Norwegian regulation which contains commodity codes and commodity descriptions.
 It is based on the Harmonized Commodity Description and Coding System (HS), which is used by most countries in the world.

 The Customs Tariff consists of 97 chapters and starts with live animals in chapter 1 and ends up with antiques in chapter 97.
 You will find commodity codes in the Customs Tariff for all goods.
 It is only availible on our website and you will find information on both customs duty and excise fees (if any) to each commodity code.

 A commodity code is made up of eight digits, the first six of which are international.
 This means that the first six digits in a commodity code on a foreign invoice in principle should be identical to the first six digits of the Norwegian Customs Tariff.

 The first four digits is called a heading number.
 The associated text is called the heading text.
 The next two digits, together with the first four, identifies a six-digit subheading.
 All eight digits together is a commodity code.